NVICBreak/manogrub/README.md

 ## Others...

-This is my first time independently creating a GRUB theme.Please feel free to share any thoughts or advice if you notice something that could be improved!
+This is my first time independently creating a GRUB theme.Please feel free to share any thoughts or advice if you notice something that could be improved!Thank you so much!